 Exit Rich – Part 3

-At bookskeep, we do Amazon bookkeeping work with several of our clients that are considering selling in the future to present special financials statements that will separate out “add-backs.”
-By tracking their expenses this way from the beginning, we are able to present the possible value of their business based on their financials each month, based on the multiples they anticipate from their future business sale.
+At bookskeep, we assist our clients in Amazon bookkeeping, specifically those considering selling in the future.
+We provide special financial statements that separate out add-backs.
+By diligently tracking expenses from the start, we can present the potential value of their business based on their financials each month, considering the multiples anticipated from the future business sale.

 Exit Rich – An Important Read for Ecommerce Sellers